Car Accident While Pregnant in NC: Medical and Legal Guide

 Should I go to the ER after a car accident if I am pregnant?

 Yes, always.
 Even in a minor fender bender, go to the emergency room or contact your OB-GYN immediately.
-Pregnancy complications from car accidents -- including placental abruption -- can develop hours after the impact with no external symptoms.
-The ER can perform fetal monitoring, ultrasound, and other tests to detect problems that are not visible from the outside.
+ACOG guidelines require a minimum of 4 hours of continuous fetal monitoring after any abdominal trauma at or above 20 weeks gestation.
+Pregnancy complications -- including placental abruption -- can develop hours after the impact with no external symptoms.
 Do not wait to see if symptoms develop.

 What is placental abruption and how does a car accident cause it?